Saint Bernards Come to Smolak Farmsfarmhand922023-01-28T07:59:50-05:00

 Join the New England Saint Bernard Club at Smolak Farms for a sled pull!

-The lovable and gentle Saint Bernards from New England Saint Bernard Club will be around to pull them back to your car, take pictures with you, and make your day unforgettable!
+The lovable and gentle Saint Bernards from New England Saint Bernard Club arrive at the Farm and help our guests pull their pre-cut trees to your car.
+They are also very happy to take pictures with you and make your day unforgettable!

 A bit of background on The New England Saint Bernard Club